 - DO NOT sign the standard licence to publish during the submission process, you should fill out an open access CC-BY licence which will trigger the open access publication of the article under this agreement

-The University of Edinburgh has signed up to a 1 year ‘Read & Publish’ transitional agreement with Royal Society Publishing which runs from 01 January 2021 to 31 December 2021.
+The University of Edinburgh has signed up to a 1 year ‘Read & Publish’ transitional agreement with Royal Society Publishing which runs from 01 January 2023 to 31 December 2023.
 This agreement allows corresponding authors from the University of Edinburgh to publish in the Royal Society’s full journals package of 8 hybrid and 2 open access journals at no additional cost.
-Corresponding authors must use their institutional email address in order to be identified as eligible and teh agreement applies to all articles submitted between 1 January and 31 December of the year the agreement is in place.
+Corresponding authors must use their institutional email address in order to be identified as eligible and the agreement applies to all articles submitted from 1 January 2021.

 Authors in subscription journals do not need to take any action to benefit from this offer.
-As soon an institution is set up as part of the agreement, SAGE will contact all eligible authors to inform them of the Open Access agreement with SHEDL and to invite them to the SAGE Open Access Portal to take up the offer as soon as their accepted article has been received into SAGE’s Production department.
+SAGE will contact all eligible authors to inform them of the Open Access agreement with SHEDL and to invite them to the SAGE Open Access Portal to take up the offer as soon as their accepted article has been received into SAGE’s Production department.

 Corresponding authors affiliated the University of Edinburgh may publish primary research and review articles in any of Wiley’s fully gold Open Access or Wiley’s hybrid, OnlineOpen journals at no further charge to the author.
-More information including lists of participating journals and instructions can be found online here:
+The agreement runs until 31 December 2023

 (UKRI, Wellcome, CRUK and BHF funded authors only)